atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 In the RDF world, I've seen many occurences of both.

 Atomic Data requires `subject-property` uniqueness, which means that these issues are no more.
-However, in order to guarantee this, and still retain _graph merge-ability_ we also need to limit who creates statements about a subject:
+However, in order to guarantee this, and still retain _graph merge-ability_, we also need to limit who creates statements about a subject:

 ### Limiting subject usage